Khensani Maseko honoured by students, employees at Rhodes University march

 JOHANNESBURG – Rhodes University students and employees have marched in remembrance of Khensani Maseko.

-Maseko was allegedly raped by her then-boyfriend in May and committed suicide at her home in Johannesburg.
+Maseko was allegedly raped by her then-boyfriend in May and took her own life at her home in Johannesburg.

 The university suspended academic activities for the day after the SRC announced on Sunday evening that it would march in honour of Maseko.